The Wild Party (1929 film): Plot

 While taking her home, she tries to show her gratitude, but he is not moved by her, pointing out her scandalous lifestyle and lack of ambition.
 Hurt, she starts crying, but Gil states that he still would kill for her and kisses her.
 Eva catches them and soon spreads the word, but Stella threatens to ruin her life if she continues to.
-Stella denies the whole story, but admits to her best friend Helen (O'Hara) that she loves him.
+Stella denies the whole story, but admits to her best friend Helen that she loves him.
 However, the next morning he acts as if nothing has happened, even giving her a hard time for committing plagiarism.
 Upset, she returns to her old lifestyle of wild parties, which includes dancing with and kissing strangers.
 However, when information reaches her that Gil has been shot, she realizes that she is still in love with him.

 A month later, Gil returns to college.
 Stella visits him, and he explains to her that he hates her for what she is and loves her for what she could be.
-They kiss, but are interrupted by Eva (Compton).
+They kiss, but are interrupted by Eva.
 Gil acts as if nobody else is there, but Eva notices Stella's presence.
 After she leaves, they enjoy a romantic evening until a fire drill interrupts them.
 While reporting to the dean, Helen loses a letter she has written to George, a man she is secretly seeing, despite the fact that it is prohibited for students to date.
 It turns out that Eva has found the letter and threatens to reveal both Helen and Stella's admirers.
 She later admits to their friend Babs that she has given the letter to Faith Morgan.